dsharlet/mojo_comments/README.md

 ### Why the difference?
 So what is going on, can we fix this?
 Some possible issues:
 1. In C++, I had to store the tile of accumulators in a local temporary in order to get the compiler to keep them in registers.
 2. In C++, I use a 3x4 tile of registers, in mojo I'm using 4x4.
 Using 4x3 crashes the mojo example, because `tile[]` can't handle tile sizes that don't divide the dimensions.
 (The C++ version uses some tricks to avoid this, see [array's README.md) for more information](https://github.com/dsharlet/array#slicing-cropping-and-splitting).
+We actually could fix this in our local `tile` function, but we really need something similar for `vectorize` too.

 (2) is easy to test, we can just tweak the C++ version to use 4x4 tiles.
 As expected, it spills a few of the accumulator registers, and gets a bit slower, running in 5.5ms (vs. 3.4ms before), still far from 20ms in mojo.